 The analysis is quite different from the perspective of the oversight rationale for fiduciary out.
-The main concern is that there is no effective oversight over management’s and directors’ decisions.
-In this sense a case in which there is no intervening bidder may be more worrisome than a case in which there is an intervening bidder.
-When an intervening bidder emerges, there is by definition oversight over management’s and director’s decisions to enter into the lock-up agreement.
-As noted above, the market mechanism is the most effective mechanism for effective oversight on management and the board.
-Even if the company cannot accept the offer of the second bidder, due to the locked-up agreement, management and the board are held accountable to a certain extent, for not maximizing returns for shareholders.
-They will suffer a reputational loss, if they won’t be able to explain to shareholders, why the locked-up agreement was the optimal strategy for the company, which without it, would not have received the later offer.
-In contrast, in cases in which there is no intervening bidder, managers and the board will not be held accountable for ‘missing’ a better deal as a result of the complete lock-up, although it perfectly possible, that there exists such a potential offer but that the exclusion of a fiduciary out provision disincentivized him from bringing his offer forward.
-It is plausible for such potential offeror to assess that bringing forward such offer when the initial agreement did not include a fiduciary out provision is futile.
-From the perspective of the oversight rationale, the case of no intervening bidder is worse than the case in which there is an intervening bidder, and requires greater involvement of the court by enjoining the merger and not less involvement.
-Thus the limitation of the Omnicare ruling to cases with an intervening bidder as suggested in the Openlane decision and supporting scholars, is unwarranted according to the oversight justification.
+The main concern is that there is no effective oversight over the decisions made by management and the directors.
+In this sense, a case in which there is no intervening bidder may be more worrisome than a case in which there is an intervening bidder.
+When an intervening bidder emerges, there is, by definition, oversight over the decision by management and the directors to enter into the lock-up agreement.
+As noted above, the market mechanism is the most effective mechanism for the effective oversight of management and the board.
+Even if the company cannot accept the offer of the second bidder due to the locked-up agreement, management and the board are held accountable to a certain extent for not maximizing returns for shareholders.
+They will suffer a reputational loss if they cannot explain to shareholders why the locked-up agreement was the optimal strategy for the company, which without it would not have received the later offer.
+By contrast, in cases in which there is no intervening bidder, managers, and the board would not be held accountable for ‘missing’ a better deal as a result of the complete lock-up, although it is perfectly possible that there exist such potential offers, but that the exclusion of a fiduciary out provision discouraged prospective acquirers from bringing their offers forward.
+It is plausible that such prospective acquirers might conclude that it would be futile to bring forward an alternative offer when the initial agreement did not include a fiduciary out provision.
+From the perspective of the oversight rationale, the case of no intervening bidder is worse than the case in which there is an intervening bidder and requires greater involvement of the court by enjoining the merger, and not less involvement.
+Thus, the limitation of the Omnicare ruling to cases with an intervening bidder, as suggested in the Openlane decision and supporting scholars, is unwarranted according to the oversight justification.

 The application of the oversight rationale to cases with no intervening bidders has a surprising result.
-While the main application of the rationale noted above in section A, is the narrowing of the Omnicare ruling and justifying circumventing it in cases in which managers and board members have no involvement in the post-merger company, the application to contexts with no intervening bidder widens the Omnicare ruling, or more precisely negates the possibility of limiting its applicability to such cases.
-The fact that there is no actual bidder that is blocked by the locked agreement does not mollify the fiduciary transgression but rather exacerbates the violation of the fiduciary duties.
-Thus even in such case a shareholder should be able to sue the fiduciaries for violating their fiduciary duties, by locking the agreement and preventing the oversite of market actors.
-The ramifications of the oversight rationale are more nuanced than what may seem at first glance.
+While the main application of the rationale noted above, in section A, is the narrowing of the Omnicare ruling and a justification to circumvent it in cases in which managers and directors have no involvement in the post-merger company, the application to contexts with no intervening bidder widens the Omnicare ruling, or more precisely, negates the possibility of limiting its applicability to such cases.
+The fact that no actual bidder is blocked by the locked-up agreement does not mollify the fiduciary transgression but rather exacerbates the violation of fiduciary duties.
+Thus, even in cases with no intervening bidder, shareholders should be able to sue the fiduciaries for violating their fiduciary duties by locking the agreement and preventing oversite by market actors.
+The ramifications of the oversight rationale are more nuanced than may appear at first glance.

 Immediate Shareholder Written Consent